 Starting a hotshot business can be a great way to make money while being your own boss.
 But it’s important to do your research before you get started.
-This article will outline the basics of starting a hotshot business, from choosing a truck to setting up your finances.
+This article will outline the basics of how to start a hotshot business, from choosing a truck to setting up your finances.
 So, if you’re thinking about starting your own hotshot company, read on!

 What is Hotshot trucking?

 Hotshot trucking involves picking up and delivering goods – usually via courier service.
 The specific tasks involved vary based on the type of job you’re doing, but may include loading or unloading cargo, transporting it to a destination, or other related duties.

 1. Pick Your Truck

 The first thing you need to do is choose a truck for your hotshot business.
 You can rent a truck and trailer like most companies, or you can purchase one if you prefer (you don’t have the option of renting a service vehicle).
 If you plan on purchasing, make sure it’s not too big or small.
 An ideal size for most companies is between 26-35 feet long, with the longer ones typically carrying about 54 tons and shorter trucks around 38 tons.
 Check out this resource from Trailer Life for more information on what makes a great hotshot trailer.

 2. Get Licensed and Insured Now that you’ve picked your hotshot company’s name and your rig, it’s time to get licensed and insured.
 The first thing you’ll need to do is get a driver’s license and commercial driver’s certification from your state agency.
 Then, you can apply for liability insurance through a hotshot provider like USI Insurance Services.

 3. Get Your Permits In order to operate as a hotshot business, you will need to obtain permits from the state DOT as well as the county highway department where you plan on working.
 They will direct you through all the proper steps so that your truck is appropriately registered and insured according to their guidelines.
 Make sure you have all these permits before making yourself available for work or accepting jobs.